 Throughout 2010/11 the College completed the lower floor of the Multi-Purpose Building (Music & Creative Arts) and the eastern end of the Learning and Leadership Centre (Art & IT Labs).

 During 2014, the construction of a third Prep classroom adjacent to our existing Early Learning Centre was completed.
-This will be a great facility in our Prep precinct and will be ready for use as the College prepares to begin a third stream in our Primary school in coming years.
+This has proven to be a great facility in our Prep precinct and feeds our third stream which we are building up in our Primary school.

 The College is a vision and ministry of the Cathedral of Praise and is staffed by qualified Christian teachers who are dedicated to their role in the College.
 The College enjoys a high level of respect in the community and has earned a reputation for providing quality education and student care.